FlowTime Clock ...

 In the meantime, single jet, multi-jet, Woltman, and positive displacement

 Stil a strong choice

 There are many types of turbine flowmeters, and they are used for many different

 applications.
 Even though the turbine market as a whole is showing a slow

-decline, some segments are experience growth, especially in areas where
+decline or holding steady, some segments are experience growth, especially in areas where

 new-technology flowmeters have not yet penetrated.
 There are still some